-They monitor streams for water quality, pick up trash and litter, plant trees, help out at summer nature camps, maintain trails, promote well testing, remove invasive plants, monitor bird nesting boxes and much more.
+They lead outdoor events, monitor streams for water quality, pick up trash along stream banks, plant trees, maintain trails, promote well testing, help out with office work, remove invasive plants, conduct bird surveys and more.

 Those honored were:

 Alan Rennie of Califon received the Suki Dewey Volunteer of the Year Award, named for a former RHA trustee and longtime volunteer.
 For years, Rennie has led Monday morning bird hikes through the fields and trails of Fairview Farm, RHA’s headquarters in Bedminster.
 “Alan’s love of birds and all nature is contagious,” said Cindy Ehrenclou, executive director, who presented the award to Rennie.
 “He is generous with his knowledge and inspires outdoor enthusiasts of all ages.”
 Rennie has been involved with Raritan Headwaters since 2005, when he retired from a career teaching woodworking at Piscataway High School and became a part-time nature educator for RHA’s predecessor group, the South Branch Watershed Association.
 Today, in addition to leading weekly bird walks, he conducts bird surveys and is a volunteer stream monitor.